cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 </tr>
 <tr>
         <th >Definition</th>
         <td> A token is a string generated to grant access, provide proof of identity, or request access.
 Tokens can also be used as a means of representing claims to be transferred between two parties.
 Identity Token is a signed artifact and possibly encrypted, which provides Identity & security assertion issued by the authoritative trusted identity & credential management service, consumed by a service provider to authenticate, and then provide access subsequently.
 Tokens can be of different formats viz.
-SAML, OAuth2.0, JWT, XACML tokens etc. etc. <br/> <br/> These Identity Tokens must be signed and encrypted hereby providing authenticity, Integrity & non-repudiation assurance and confidentiality as well. </td>
+SAML, OAuth2.0, JWT, <!-- cspell:disable -->XACML tokens etc. etc. <br/> <br/> These Identity Tokens must be signed and encrypted hereby providing authenticity, Integrity & non-repudiation assurance and confidentiality as well. </td>
 </tr>
 <tr>
         <th >Terms</th>